-While Lime Ricki is an online business and we ship our swimsuits all over the world, the mountains of Salt Lake City is the place we call home.
+Lime Ricki may be an online business selling swimsuits all over the world, but the mountains of Salt Lake City is the place we are happy to call home.
 It might sound like an interesting place to run a swimwear business, when it’s covered in snow half the year!
-We might not be near the beach, but we do have a lot of amazing swimming holes and hot springs to play and relax in year-round!
+While we might not be near the beach, but we do have a lot of amazing swimming holes and hot springs to play and relax in year-round!
 If you’re from Utah too, make sure you take your swimsuit along and take a dip in one of these before the summer ends!

 1. Fifth Water Hot Springs